-The clinic currently has three X ray units, including a powerful gantry-mounted unit.
+The clinic currently has four X-ray generator units, including a powerful gantry-mounted unit.
 These allow us to obtain radiographs of high diagnostic quality of most parts of the horse’s body, including the upper limbs, neck and chest.
-The state-of-the-art computerised radiography system permits detailed image manipulation, thereby increasing its value over conventional film-based radiography.
+Our state-of-the-art digital radiography systems permit detailed image manipulation, thereby increasing the diagnostic value over conventional film-based radiography.

-We currently have four diagnostic ultrasound machines, allowing a complete range of ultrasound examinations to be performed, including linear array scanning with probes ranging from 4MHz to 10MHz, and sector scanning (with ability to perform colour flow doppler examinations) with probes from 2.5MHz to 6MHz.
-Ultrasound examinations have become a major and valuable part of the investigation of horses affected by many orthopaedic diseases (e.g. tendon and ligament damage, joint evaluation, some fractures, back diseases, etc.), abdominal diseases (e.g. colics, abdominal tumours, weight loss cases, liver diseases, etc.), thoracic diseases (e.g. heart conditions, pleurisy, etc.), and gynaecological conditions (e.g. pregnancy diagnosis, routine monitoring pre-breeding and for A.I., ovarian abnormalities, etc.).
+Ultrasound examinations are a major and valuable part of the investigation of horses affected by many orthopaedic diseases (e.g. tendon and ligament damage, joint evaluation, some fractures, back diseases, etc.), abdominal diseases (e.g. colics, abdominal tumours, weight loss cases, liver diseases, etc.), thoracic diseases (e.g. heart conditions, pleurisy, etc.), and gynaecological conditions (e.g. pregnancy diagnosis, pre-breeding checks and routine monitoring for A.I., ovarian abnormalities, etc.).
 Ultrasound guidance is commonly used for the precise and safe biopsy of the liver, kidney and other internal structures.

-Bone scanning is performed on over 100 horses per annum, usually as a part of a lameness examination, but also in some cases as a part of the evaluation of neurological or other conditions.
+Nuclear scintigraphy, or bone scanning, is performed on over 100 horses per annum, usually as a part of a lameness evaluation, but also in some cases as a part of the evaluation of neurological or other conditions.
+This imaging modality gives an overview of bone turnover in the area imaged and is incredibly sensitive for detecting even subtle changes in bony turnover to help localise skeletal abnormalities.
 We have a GE Medical Starport gamma camera mounted on an overhead gantry that permits imaging of the entire horse.
-The procedure is carried out under sedation.
-Horses undergoing this examination need to be hospitalised for at least 48 hours following injection with the radioactive drug.
-See Information about bone scanning.
+The horse is injected with a special radioactive dye that binds to bone.
+After a few hours have passed allowing the dye to bind to the bone, the camera that detects the gamma radiation is used to scan the horse and generates images, thereby giving information about bone turnover.
+Horses undergoing this examination need to be hospitalised for at least 48 hours following an injection with the radioactive drug.

 CT (Computed Tomography)

 CT (Computed Tomography) is an imaging technique that uses a rotating x-ray machine and a computer to create cross-sectional slices through the body.
-Our CT scanner is one of only 7 scanners in the country able to acquire studies of equine heads in standing patients (thereby eliminating the need and risks of general anaesthesia).
+Our CT scanner is one of only a few in the country able to acquire studies of equine heads in standing patients (thereby eliminating the need and risks of general anaesthesia).
 The CT scanner is particularly useful for investigating and diagnosing dental diseases as well as conditions affecting the sinuses, brain and skull.
-The image slices generated by the CT scanner are significantly clearer than traditional X rays, allowing more accurate diagnosis and helping with surgical planning.
+The image slices generated by the CT scanner are significantly clearer than traditional X-rays, allowing more accurate diagnosis and help with surgical planning.
 The CT scanner can also be used to image the lower legs, but in order to do this the horse needs to be imaged under general anaesthesia.

 In order to scan a standing animal, the horse is sedated and stands on a moving platform that moves the head through the doughnut-shaped scanner.
-The scanner contains an X ray tube that rotates around the horse’s head as it travels through the scanner.
-In this way, detailed X ray images are produced in the form of thin slices through the head.
-The images produced by a CT scan are much more detailed than standard X-rays.
+The scanner contains an X-ray tube that rotates around the horse’s head as it travels through the scanner.
+In this way, detailed X-ray images are produced in the form of thin slices through the head.
+Specialised software is used to manipulate the images so slices can be formed in any plane and the 3D structure can be reconstructed.
 The CT scan produces images of structures inside the head, including the teeth, sinuses, brain, blood vessels, bones and tumours.
-The CT scans are particularly helpful in evaluating horses with, among others, dental abnormalities, sinus problems, headshaking, neurological diseases and head trauma.
+CT scans are particularly helpful in evaluating horses with, among others, dental abnormalities, sinus problems, headshaking, neurological diseases and head trauma.